 My lack of better

 Here’s what my math would have looked like.
 When I was younger, we bought a 4 bedroom, 3 bathroom house when we became engaged.
 (I did not follow my “buy the house you need, not the house you want advice.
 It was my childhood home, so cut me slack.)
-So, if we rented all 3 bedrooms with a 25% vacancy rate, we would have had $40,000 in the bank after 3 years which was the timeframe before we had our first child.
+So, if we rented the 3 extra bedrooms with a 25% vacancy rate, we would have had $40,000 in the bank after 3 years which was the timeframe before we had our first child.
 There was absolutely no reason we didn’t have roommates after we became a married couple.
 Sure, roommates can be annoying but so is a house payment.
 We could have been putting that extra money on our home loan, saving it for me to cut my hours after our daughter was born, or retire 2 years earlier.
 (After 20 years, at a 7% rate of return it would have been $150,000.)

 Is “Your Space” that important?